PGD for Single Gene Defects

 - The mother carries an X-linked disorder.
 This disorder does not have a diagnosis as of yet, and affects 50% of male embryos.
 Hence, PGD is used to select female embryos to maximize the chances of a safe and successful pregnancy

-As the best fertility specialist in Tucson, the Arizona Center for Reproductive Endocrinology & Infertility is proud of its expertise in IVF-PGD, through which we bring hope to couples and ensure the birth of healthier children.
+The Arizona Center for Reproductive Endocrinology & Infertility is proud of its expertise in IVF-PGD, through which we bring hope to couples and ensure the birth of healthier children.

 Call Us Today